Minster Yard: Layout and architecture

 The street runs south-east from its junction with High Petergate, Duncombe Place and Precentor's Court, past a junction with Minster Gates, to its junction with Deangate.
-It then becomes a footpath and turns north-east, until it meets College Street, at College Green.
-Finally, it turns north-west, running past a junction with Chapter House Street, past York Deanery at 1A, through a gate, to a dead-end section running alongside Dean's Park.
+It then becomes a footpath and turns north-east until it meets College Street at College Green.
+Finally, it turns north-west, running past a junction with Chapter House Street, past York Deanery at 1A, through a gate, to a dead-end section alongside Dean's Park.
+The north side of the street is occupied by the south and east fronts of York Minster.
+On the south side lie Minster Court; the early-17th-century Treasurer's House; the 18th-century No. 4; No. 5, which has a core dating to about 1300; the mid-18th-century Old Residence at No. 6; and No. 7, built around 1730.

-The north side of the street is taken up with the south and east fronts of York Minster.
-On the south side of the road lie Minster Court, the early-17th-century Treasurer's House, the 18th-century 4 Minster Yard, 5 Minster Yard (with a core built about 1300), the mid-18th century Old Residence and 7 Minster Yard.
-Passing the southern tip of Deangate, there stands, at 8 Minster Yard, The Minster School, the mid-18th-century 10 Minster Yard and 9 Minster Gates, the parish room for St Michael le Belfrey at 11–12 Minster Yard, followed by the church itself.
+Beyond the southern tip of Deangate stands The Minster School at Nos.
+8 and 9; the mid-18th-century No. 10; and No. 11, co-listed with 3–9 Minster Gates; followed by the parish room for St Michael le Belfrey at No. 12; and then the church itself.